amsehili/auditok/quickstart.rst

 - Define a fixed-length block_size (i.e. analysis window)
 - Allow overlap between two consecutive analysis windows (hop_size < block_size).
 This can be very important if your validator use the **spectral** information of audio data instead of raw audio samples.
 - Limit the amount (i.e. duration) of read data (very useful when reading data from the microphone)
-- Record and rewind data (also useful if you read data from the microphone and you want to process it many times offline and/or save it)
+- Record and rewind data (also useful if you read data from the microphone and you want to process it many times off-line and/or save it)

 Last but not least, the current version has only one audio window validator based on